bravo-2018/Assessments/Week-3-dhofstetter.md

 #### 9. Write the Rules of React we talked about in class and try to give one or two reasons for each rule about why it is important or good to follow the rule.
--Never update State directly, always use setState() -Never alter the DOM directly (any time you time inner HTML - don't do this), always operate on a value in a state.
-Problem is that when you alter the DOM, you lost control over that view
--Only call setState once per method or render cycle (Setstate is only run at the end of the function, so it does not work like you think (in order of the program)).
--State is for values that change, Props is for values that don't, constants should be set outside the component

-For Cleaner react
-- Instead of using this.state multiple time, destructure the state objext to save values
-- exportr

 #### 10. Do at least 5 exercises on Free Code Camp, starting with this one: https://www.freecodecamp.org/challenges/declare-javascript-objects-as-variables